The Open mulTiwavelength Transient Event Repository (OTTER): Infrastructure Release and Tidal Disruption Event Catalog: Methodology Data Organization

 \subsubsection{Ultraviolet, Optical, and Infrared Data (UVOIR)}

-The so-called ``Curated Optical TDE Catalog" is a catalog of optically-selected TDE photometry available at \url{https://github.com/sjoertvv/manyTDE} \citep[]{mummery_fundamental_2024}.
+The so-called ``Curated Optical TDE Catalog" is a continuously updated catalog of optically-selected TDE photometry available at \url{https://github.com/sjoertvv/manyTDE}, with the initial catalog and data curation methods described in \citet[]{mummery_fundamental_2024}.
 This dataset includes more recent optical/UV/IR photometry for optically-selected TDEs, most of which were discovered after the deprecation of The Open TDE Catalog.
 Most of this photometry is from the Zwicky Transient Facility \citep[ZTF;][]{ZTF} forced photometry server, WISE \citep[][]{WISE, NEOWISE}, and the Neil Gehrels Swift Ultraviolet/Optical Telescope (Swift UVOT), with some additional photometry from other optical all sky surveys \citep[]{ASASSN, ATLAS, iPTF, panstarrstde}.
 The catalog was initially assembled for the analysis performed in \citet{mummery_fundamental_2024}, using methods outlined in \citet{van_velzen_late-time_2019} and \citet{van_velzen_first_2019}, but has grown since then.
 All of the data is host subtracted and we store the appropriate host subtraction in the OTTER schema.
 Every time our data cleaning pipeline runs it pulls changes from The Curated Optical TDE Catalog and incorporates the photometry into OTTER.

 The Curated Optical TDE Catalog provides a large majority of the transients in OTTER with a classification (as a TDE), redshift, velocity dispersion, optical peak date, and optical photometry.
 Note that this dataset has more extensive host photometry and model result parameters than what we currently store in OTTER.
 Therefore, we leave it to the excited scientist to visit their dataset directly for these values.